Pull requests and Merge requests: Is there a difference?

 Pull request is one of the most popular tools in Git.
-But some people might even know it as merge request.
+But some people might even know it as a merge request.
 These requests play a crucial role in fostering collaboration among software teams.
 But are the two terms similar, or is there a distinction between them?
 Let’s find out!

 Pull Request vs. Merge Request